propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 ## Supported constraints ##

 The behavior supports all Symfony Validator Constraints (see [Symfony documentation] (http://symfony.com/doc/current/reference/constraints.html) for details), except `UniqueEntity` which is not compatible with Propel.
-Propel has its own unique validator: `Unique` constraint.
+Propel has its own unique validator: the `Unique` constraint.
 This constraint checks if a certain value is already stored in the database.

 You can use it in the same way:

 ```xml
 <!-- your schema -->